 Short Story Commissions

-The West Midlands Readers’ Network links regional authors with reading groups to facilitate new writing.
-Early each year, reading groups, varied in their geographical spread and make-up, apply to take part in our short story commissioning project.
+The West Midlands Readers’ Network links authors with reading groups to facilitate new writing.
+Each year, reading groups, varied in their geographical spread and make-up, apply to take part in our short story commissioning project.
 After a selection process, five groups are chosen.
 Groups from the heart of the city, from the Black Country, from north and south of our region are featured, and the commissioning process begins.

 We pair a writer with a reading group and fix a date for them to meet.
 During that initial session the group discuss a wish-list of themes and ideas they want to see in their completed short story.
 Then we set the clock ticking as the writers produce their bespoke short stories.

-When the stories have been completed, we publish them in a gorgeous anthology.
-The anthology is showcased at an event where the writers read extracts of their stories and talk about the process of writing them, and these bespoke stories are shared with a wider reading public.
+When the stories have been completed, we publish them in an anthology and the New Stories for Readers are shared with a wider reading public.